 For more information, contact Morgan Cloward, Layton City CDBG & Economic Development Specialist, 801-336-3770, mcloward@laytoncity.org.

-Layton City offers residents an Emergency Home Repair and Rehab Program with its Community Development Block Grant (CDBG) Consolidated Plan/Annual Action Plan.
-This program provides lower income homeowners grant money to immediately correct an emergency condition that has been determined to present an imminent danger to health and safety of the occupants or residential property.
+Layton City offers residents a Critical Home Repair and Rehab Program (CHiRP) with its Community Development Block Grant (CDBG) Consolidated Plan/Annual Action Plan.
+This program provides lower income homeowners grant money to immediately correct a critical condition that has been determined to present an imminent danger to health and safety of the occupants or residential property.
 The Rehab portion of the program helps eliminate blight, conserve energy and preserves housing.

-For more information, download the Layton City CDBG Emergency Home Repair/Rehab Program flyer here:
+For more information, download the Layton City CDBG Critical Home Repair/Rehab Program flyer here:

 Layton City’s Community Development Block Grant (CDBG) program, in conjunction with the United States Department of Housing and Urban Development (HUD) is used for the benefit of low and moderate income persons and households in Layton City.
 The city is responsible for the development, administration, and implementation of a five-year Consolidated Plan and one-year Annual Action Plan in accordance with HUD’s Community Development Block Grant (CDBG) program guidelines.
 The city also provides an annual Consolidated Annual Performance and Evaluation Report (CAPER).
 This report provides annual information on the city’s program accomplishments in meeting performance outcome measures.